LouisWarren99/Book2/BOOK_PREMISE.md

 - Removal of ideological constraints
 - Perfect decision-making
 - Unified command structure
+- Proof its real (germans may be suspicious?)

 **Germans must still decide**:
 - What to prioritize